benjooom/lab5/README.md

 ### New APIs

 - MultiSet:
-  - Guarantees: is atomic in xyz context
+  - Guarantees: per-shard node atomicity, partial failures due to nodes possible (similiar to Set)

 - Compare-And-Swap:
   - Guarantees: will only update the key's value if the present key matches the expected key.